Tremper Mountain Trailhead Parking

 Discover unofficial swimming holes near Phoenicia, NY.
 Guide includes access, safety tips, and directions for tubing and swimming in the Catskills.

-Location Details
+Location

-Scattered across the wooded folds of the Catskill Mountains, the swimming holes near Phoenicia, Big Indian, and Oliverea are the kind of places that feel like an open secret — beloved by locals, discovered with delight by visitors, and remembered long after summer ends.
+Scattered across the wooded folds of the Catskill Mountains, the swimming holes near Phoenicia, Big Indian, and Oliverea are the kind of places that feel like an open discovery — beloved by locals, discovered with delight by visitors, and remembered long after summer ends.
 Threading through it all is the Esopus Creek, a lively mountain waterway that shifts personalities as it moves: calm and glassy in the slower pools, urgent and frothy where it rushes over rounded boulders.
 These are unofficial spots, which means they carry the spirit of true discovery — no crowds corralled by ropes, no lifeguards on towers, just cold water, green hemlocks, and the sound of the current.

 You'll arrive through a landscape of extraordinary character.
 Route 28 threads the valley, with the Catskill peaks rising on either side, dense with second-growth forest that turns electric in autumn and stays cool and cathedral-quiet all summer long.
 The swimming holes along Esopus Creek and the smaller waterways feeding into it are framed by mossy banks, smooth gray boulders, and overhanging branches that dapple the surface with shifting light.
-The water runs crystal-clear — snowmelt and mountain springs giving it a freshness that hits you the moment you wade in.
+The water runs clear — snowmelt and mountain springs giving it a freshness that hits you the moment you wade in.
 Expect cold feet in spring and a refreshing chill even in August.
 The terrain ranges from easy riverside access to short scrambles over rocky outcrops, so you can choose your adventure level accordingly.

 The Esopus Creek is famous in the Catskills for a reason: it offers something for nearly everyone.
 Families gravitate toward the broader, calmer pools where children can splash in knee-deep water while adults float on their backs staring up at a canopy of oak and maple.
 More adventurous swimmers chase the deeper swimming holes tucked behind bends in the creek, where the water deepens to a cool, clear blue-green.
 Tubing is a beloved local tradition here — renting an inner tube and drifting downstream on a warm July afternoon, the current guiding you past herons and sun-warmed rocks, is one of the Catskills' simple, unhurried pleasures.
 Water conditions and depth vary significantly by season and rainfall, so always check before you go and never enter fast-moving water after heavy rain.